On Aug. 6, 1920, Shaker Brother Irving Greenwood brought a new Cadillac home to Canterbury Shaker Village. It was a beauty, he wrote in his diary.

 The Cadillac arrived 146 years to the day after a poor group of immigrants led by Mother Ann Lee landed in America.
 The Shakers by then had grown and prospered, with 18 Shaker villages in New England, New York, Ohio and Kentucky.

-The Shakers were not averse to labor-saving devices.
+Though the Shakers embraced a simple farm life, they were not averse to labor-saving devices.
 In fact, they invented some, including a washing machine.

-Irving Greenwood lived at Canterbury Shaker Village for 53 years until his death in 1939.
+Irving Greenwood lived at Canterbury Shaker Village in Canterbury, N.H., for 53 years until his death in 1939.
 He recorded in his diary how the Shakers changed and adapted as their number dwindled.
 He was often the agent of that change.

 “The persistent image many have of Brother Irving is a photo that shows him relaxing and listening to his homemade radio, while his beloved dog Dewey (1920-1930), a gift from the Union Village Shakers, rests at his side,” wrote Stephen J. Paterwic in Historical Dictionary of the Shakers.